istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/index.md

 {{< boilerplate alpha >}}

 Istio provides the ability to [extend its functionality using WebAssembly (Wasm)](/docs/concepts/wasm/).
 One of the key advantages of Wasm extensibility is that extensions can be loaded dynamically at runtime.
 This document outlines how to extend ambient mode within Istio with Wasm features.
-In ambient mode, Wasm configuration must be applied to the waypoint proxy deployed in each namespace, instead of to individual sidecars.
+In ambient mode, Wasm configuration must be applied to the waypoint proxy deployed in each namespace.

 ## Install Ambient Mode and deploy test applications